cocohomelab/cocohomelab/DLPe.md

   - Just-in-time risky behavior aligned with job change signals
   - Combination of low-risk events forming high-risk patterns

+---

+Use Case
+- Mapping DLP alerts to MITRE ATT&CK
 DLP will trigger the rule only when the classification criteria is met.